As Permaculture has been integrated fully into my career and life, the breadth of projects I have actively participated in has ranged across five

 continents and a myriad of contexts and focuses.
 It all started with an eight week permaculture and ecovillage design course back in 2005 in Oregon, USA, which was preceded by years of study concluding in an Associates Degree in Fish and Wildlife Management (2004).
 It has been an epic odyssey and quite rewarding and demanding at the same time.
 Luckily, as well, I have been able to do on and off management at my families land/forest in Kentucky, USA since 2001 giving me a quite extended opportunity to receive feedback from my ecology work there.
 Thus my angle of permaculture could be seen as an agroecology approach.
 Below is a diverse list of some project examples under a relevant heading whilst knowing that everything is connected-i.e. water to soil projects.

 Trained as both a Permaculture Designer and Fish and Wildlife Manager, Doug has extensive knowledge surrounding landscape planning and food production systems.
 This regenerative design and implementation work spans the globe ranging in contexts and climates including tropical agro-forestry, Mediterranean organic gardening, and temperate suburban edible landscaping.
 To facilitate this work he founded TreeYo Permaculture thus building off his other formal training in small business management.
-Incorporating this knowledge and experience into sustainability educational programming has now become Doug’s main focus as he continues his ecological design and holistic development in various ecosystems.
+Incorporating this knowledge and experience into sustainability educational programming has now become Doug’s main focus as he continues his ecological design and holistic development at Treasure Lake.

 My career, like my life, in permaculture began in water, when I was hired to refine the aquaculture system at a permaculture and biodynamic farm in Costa Rica in 2005.
 For this experience, I drew from my technical college training in Fish and Wildlife Management, which was a great degree as a lead in to permaculture.
 There I designed a plan for a productive, low-input aquaculture system centered around a polyculture of ducks, tilapia, local crayfish and aquatic plants.